OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

         });
       });

-      // When the settings icon is selected, open the settings dialog
+      // When the settings icon is selected, open the settings dialog.
       $('#settings-icon').on('click', function(){
-        // Display settings dialog
+        // Display settings dialog.
-        var url = new URI('../settings/dialog.html').absoluteTo(window.location).toString();
+        var url = new URI('../src/settings/dialog.html').absoluteTo(window.location).toString();
         if (config) {
           // If the add-in has already been configured, pass the existing values
-          // to the dialog
+          // to the dialog.
           url = url + '?gitHubUserName=' + config.gitHubUserName + '&defaultGistId=' + config.defaultGistId;
         }